lexDAO/LexCorpus/contracts/escrow/lexlocker/README.md

 # LexLocker

-[LexLocker](https://github.com/lexDAO/LexLocker) locks in deals with LexDAO smart contracts and legal wrappers.
+[LexLocker](https://github.com/lexDAO/LexLocker) locks in commercial finality with LexDAO smart contracts and legal wrappers.

 ## Use LexLocker for Arbitration